culturecreates/artsdata-geosparql/README.md

 ## Triple Store

-I am using GraphDB 10.2 in a Docker image khaller/graphdb-free:10.2.0
+I am using GraphDB 10.2 in a Docker image:

+`docker pull khaller/graphdb-free:10.2.0`

-The GraphDB GeoSPARQL extension has been turned on using:
+The GraphDB GeoSPARQL plugin has been activated using:
 ```
 PREFIX geoSparql: <http://www.ontotext.com/plugins/geosparql#>
 INSERT DATA { [] geoSparql:enabled "true" . }